Career pathways in dentistry

 Each career stage will be accompanied by a description of the capability (identified in the Professional Framework) that is expected of the practitioner at that level.

-College membership will provide clear evidence of career standing for every member of the dental team.
+College membership will provide clear evidence of career standing for every member of the dental team, and we are developing a Certified Membership scheme to underpin our recognition of progression.

 We are planning to convene Faculties of the College for the various dental team roles, each of which will have a membership structure that reflects that same progression from “safe beginner” to “accomplished practitioner” – from Associate Member to Fellow.
 Membership of a Faculty will go hand-in-hand with College membership, for no additional membership contribution.